 The 2014 Brown Ranch Estate Pinot Noir was fermented 20% whole cluster with 80% of the fruit de-stemmed and chosen by an optical sorter.
 The nose shows beautiful fruit interwoven with spicy components – a spicy raspberry characteristic.
 The palate is not as spicy driven as the bouquet would lead one to believe – an extremely flavorful and balanced wine from this varietal.
 Somewhat briary on the palate – dusty tannins anchor the finish.

-The Renteria’s also have a 30 year lease on a property in the northern part of Oakville (on the edge of Rutherford) they call the Bridge Vineyard.
-Incidentally, Salvador’s wife Maria Luisa used to walk by this in the 1960’s on her way to what was called La Luna The Handy Store (located in Rutherford in what is now the Rutherford Grill location).
+The Renteria’s also have a 30-year lease on a property in the northern part of Oakville (on the edge of Rutherford) they call the Bridge Vineyard.
+Incidentally, Salvador’s wife Maria Luisa used to walk by this in the 1960s on her way to what was called La Luna The Handy Store, at the time located in Rutherford in what is now the Rutherford Grill location.
 They produce a Cabernet Sauvignon from this vineyard.
 Another newer addition to their portfolio is a Cabernet Sauvignon from the famed To Kalon Vineyard (first vintage 2014).